 Adaptation Action Plan

-The Victorian Government is preparing Adaptation Actions Plans (AAPs) across seven systems, to ensure Victoria’s climate resilience both now and in the future.
+The Victorian Government has prepared Adaptation Action Plans (AAPs) across seven systems to ensure Victoria’s climate resilience, now and in the future.

-The AAP proposes actions to address climate change, develop a deeper understanding of its implications for the transport system and respond to change.
+The transport plan outlines actions to address the impacts of climate change, develop a deeper understanding of its implications for the transport system and respond or adapt to change.

-The AAP considers the whole lifecycle of the transport system and presents fifteen actions under three objectives to address, plan and prepare transport assets, infrastructure and services for climate change risks over the next five years.
+The Transport AAP considers the whole transport system and includes 15 actions to address, plan and prepare transport assets, infrastructure and services for climate change impacts.